airnandez/lsst-cvmfs/README.md

 # Introduction
 This document provides the steb-by-step instructions to configure your computer to use the binary distribution of the [LSST](http://www.lsst.org) software stack using [CernVM FS](http://cernvm.cern.ch/portal/filesystem).

-CERN's CernVM FS is a software component which allow you to mount (in read-only mode) a remote software repository, which will appear to your computer as if the software was locally installed.
+CERN's CernVM FS is a software component which allow you to mount, in **read-only mode** a remote software repository, which will appear to your computer as if the software was locally installed.
 At [CC-IN2P3](http://cc.in2p3.fr) we prepared a binary distribution of LSST stack to be used through CernVM FS.
-You will find below the procedure for installing CernVM FS and configuring it to use LSST software.
+You will find below the procedure for installing CernVM FS and configuring it to use the binary LSST software repository.

 Context and perspectives about this work can be found in [this presentation](https://speakerdeck.com/airnandez/experimenting-with-cernvm-fs-for-distributing-lsst-software).